 A couple more incidents.
 One day, I saw a bus being stopped and a man being called off.
 The bus waited patiently for ten minutes while two coppers admonished them, for what I don’t know, and then pulled out a card reader, into which he inserted his card, and paid some kind of fine.
 What happened to due process?

 And another time, a woman posted in a toxic Facebook group for “expats” (as an aside, God, I hate that word!
-F you have brown skin and come from a poor country, you are an immigrant; if you are wealthy and come from northern Europe or the States, you are an expat).
+If you have brown skin and come from a poor country, you are an immigrant; if you are wealthy and come from northern Europe or the States, you are an expat).
 She lives in a village on the outskirts of Valencia.
-During Fase Zero, the authorities relaxed the rules slightly to say people could go out for exercise between 6am and 10am and 8pm and 11pm.
+During Fase Uno, the authorities relaxed the rules slightly to say people could go out for exercise between 6am and 10am and 8pm and 11pm.
 Her husband had gone out for a cycle one evening and at 8:15pm, he was surprised by a roadblock on a country lane.
 Two coppers stepped out on a bend without warning and pulled him over.
 They asked for his address, and use Google Maps to calculate retrospectively that he must have left his house – in the countryside – at 7:50pm, and gave him una multa of €600.
 Facepalm emoji.

 I mentioned some of these incidents in afore-mentioned toxic swamp and was trolled with comments such as the following: